dfamilia33/Language_Project/README.md

 * SQLAlchemy

 ### Database
-* SqlLite
+* Sqlite
-* Development Database: TBA
+* Production Database: TBA

 ## How it works
 Each word has a class that holds information about the word so a user can browse words based on criteria(timestamp,country, popularity,